 We know we’re in for a posh puzzle right from the introductory scene at Mont d’ Arbois, a jet-set ski resort in Megeve, Switzerland, where within a minute Audrey Hepburn, outfitted by Givenchy, is parrying a flirt with Cary Grant.
-Their banter and manner let us know that what follows is not meant to be taken seriously, even if four of the five main supporting cast end up being nastily killed.
+Their banter and manner clue that what follows is not meant to be taken seriously, even if four of the five main supporting cast end up being nastily killed.

 ‘Regina Lampert’ (Audrey) has just lost her husband.
-He was murdered, but not missed much, as they were on the outs and the guy was a rotter, just how much of one revealed by the mysterious sextet of men who insert themselves into Regina’s confused state of affairs.
-Suave ‘Peter Joshua’ (Cary) is affable, and ‘Hamilton Bartholomew’ (Walter Matthau) appears concerned, but ‘Leopold Gideon’ (Ned Glass) is an oily shrimp, lank-limbed ‘Tex Panthollo’ (James Coburn) is arrogantly slick, and ‘Herman Scobie’ (George Kennedy) is a hulking brute with a steel claw for a right hand.
+He was murdered, but not missed much, as they were on the outs and the guy was a rotter; just how much of one revealed by the mysterious sextet of men who insert themselves into Regina’s confused state of affairs.
+Suave ‘Peter Joshua’ (Cary) is affable, and ‘Hamilton Bartholomew’ (Walter Matthau) appears concerned.
+But ‘Leopold Gideon’ (Ned Glass) is an oily shrimp, lank-limbed ‘Tex Panthollo’ (James Coburn) is arrogantly slick, and ‘Herman Scobie’ (George Kennedy) is a hulking brute with a steel claw for a right hand.
 Only French police Inspector ”Edouard Grandpierre’ (Jacques Marin) seems to be on the square, if mildly exasperated—Gallic fashion—by everyone else.

-Shot in the chilly fall of ’62, released in December of ’63, the posh $3,000,000 charade helped take audiences distressed minds away from the JFK assassination: its breezy mix of genres (mirth & murder) ended up grossing $18,700,000, the #8 success from the year.
+Shot in the chilly fall of ’62, released in December of ’63, the posh $3,000,000 escapade helped take audiences distressed minds away from the JFK assassination: its breezy mix of genres (mirth & murder) ended up grossing $18,700,000, the #8 success from the year.
 Hepburn filmed it back-to-back with another City of Light romp, Paris When In Sizzles, with William Holden, but that was held back until spring of ’64, when it sadly tanked.